Quickstart: Launch Distributed Training Workloads¶

 Distributed Training is the ability to split the training of a model among multiple processors.
 Each processor is called a worker node.
 Worker nodes work in parallel to speed up model training.
 Distributed Training should not be confused with multi-GPU training.
 Multi-GPU training is the allocation of more than a single GPU to your workload which runs on a single container.

 Run:AI provides the ability to run, manage, and view Distributed Training workloads.
-The following is a walk-through of such a scenario.
+The following is a Quickstart document for such a scenario.

 - Run:AI software is installed on your Kubernetes cluster.
 See: Installing Run:AI on an on-premise Kubernetes Cluster